-Montclair State University (MSU) and Seton Hall University (SHU) are pleased to announce a partnership which enables Biology students (major in biology or molecular biology) to earn a Bachelor of Science degree from MSU and a Master of Science in Nursing from SHU in 5 years.
+Montclair State University (MSU) and Seton Hall University (SHU) are pleased to announce a partnership which enables Biology students majoring in biology to earn a Bachelor of Science degree from MSU and a Master of Science in Nursing from SHU in 5 years.

 Seton Hall offers the Master’s Entry into Practice program, which is a nursing program where students earn their MSN.
 Graduates will be eligible to sit for certification to obtain the additional credential of a Clinical Nurse Leader (CNL), which is an advanced generalist role.

 Successful graduates will be Master’s-prepared, eligible to take the NCLEX for RN licensure and will have the additional CNL certification.
 This certification affirms that nurses have the skills to improve outcomes, reduce costs and decrease medical errors.

 The Clinical Nurse Leader program trains students with a baccalaureate degree in a non-nursing major, such as Biology, leading to a master's-level qualification in nursing.
 Following a sophisticated, patient-centered syllabus, students are prepared to operate effectively as nurses in a multidisciplinary healthcare environment and to provide leadership to their teams.